Merrill Osmond: The Osmonds

 Starting in 1958, Merrill and three of his brothers (Alan, Wayne, and Jay in their respective age orders) began singing as a barbershop quartet.
 They were later discovered in 1961 by Jay Emerson Williams, Andy Williams's father, at a performance at Disneyland which was being filmed for the Disneyland After Dark episode of Walt Disney's Wonderful World of Color.
 In 1962, the four Osmonds were regular guests over a seven-year period on NBC's The Andy Williams Show, a musical variety program.
 They also appeared in nine episodes of the 1963–64 ABC western television series The Travels of Jaimie McPheeters, with Merrill in the role of young Deuteronomy Kissel.

 A tenor/countertenor vocalist well into adulthood, Merrill was either lead singer or co-lead singer (usually sharing duties with younger brother Donny) on almost all of the Osmonds' songs and co-wrote, along with older brother Alan, many of them.
-Like the rest of his family, he is a member of the Church of Jesus Christ of Latter-day Saints.
-When Donny began to focus on his own career in the late 1970s, Merrill grew out his beard, let it naturally go gray, and, along with his brothers, shifted to country music, placing singles on the country charts in the 1980s; he also had a single independent of his fellow Osmonds, a duet with session singer Jessica Boucher (younger sister of Savannah and Sherry Boucher), "You're Here to Remember (I'm Here to Forget)," which peaked at number 62 on the Hot Country Singles chart in 1987.
+Jay Osmond, in his development of the Osmonds musical, described Merrill as having the strongest business acumen of the brothers.
+In the early 1980s, Merrill grew out his beard, let it naturally go gray, and, along with his brothers, shifted to country music, placing singles on the country charts in the 1980s; he also had a single independent of his fellow Osmonds, a duet with session singer Jessica Boucher (younger sister of Savannah and Sherry Boucher), "You're Here to Remember (I'm Here to Forget)," which peaked at number 62 on the Hot Country Singles chart in 1987.
 Osmond announced his intent to retire from performing in 2022 and performed his last American show in April of that year, with a UK tour to follow.

 Merrill's final show took place at the barn, Ringwood on January 19, 2023.
 Since then, he has performed a limited number of special engagements each year.
 As of early 2024, there were plans to have Nathan Osmond, one of Alan's sons, replace Merrill in certain Osmond enterprises, such as the family's Branson residencies.
+In April 2026, he announced that he had been recording a new solo album, Unbroken, along with two albums of collaborations with his children and grandchildren.